helmut-hoffer-von-ankershoffen/ceil/README.md

 1) Prepare you workstation by installing Ansible, kubectl, helm etc. using homebrew: `make prepare-mac`
 2) Pull the hypriot image (which is not stored  in GitHub): `make pull-image`
 3) Flash RPIs (insert SD cards in your workstation): `make {router,one,two,three,four}-provision`
+4) Insert SD cards into slots of respective RPIs
+5) Insert thumb drives into USB ports of RPIs
-4) Start RPIs (insert SD cards first) by plugging in the USB charger
+6) Start RPIs by plugging in the USB charger

 ## Setup router